Vel' d'Hiv roundup: Drancy camp and deportation

 The internment camp at Drancy was easily defended because it was built of tower blocks in the shape of a horseshoe.
 It was guarded by French gendarmes.
 The camp's operation was under the Gestapo's section of Jewish affairs.
 Theodor Dannecker, a key figure both in the roundup and in the operation of Drancy, was described by Maurice Rajsfus in his history of the camp as "a violent psychopath. ...
 It was he who ordered the internees to starve, who banned them from moving about within the camp, to smoke, to play cards, etc."

 In December 1941, forty prisoners from Drancy were murdered in retaliation for a French attack on German police officers.

 Immediate control of the camp was under Heinz Röthke.
 It was under his direction from August 1942 to June 1943 that almost two thirds of those deported in SNCF box car transports requisitioned by the Nazis from Drancy were sent to Auschwitz.
-Drancy is also where Klaus Barbie sent Jewish children captured in a raid of a children's home before shipping them to Auschwitz, where they were murdered.
+Drancy is also where the Jewish children captured in a raid of a children's home in Izieu were sent before being shipped to Auschwitz, where they were murdered.
 Most of the initial victims, including those from the Vel' d'Hiv', were crammed into sealed wagons and died en route from lack of food and water.
 Those who survived the passage were murdered in the gas chambers.